DataThinkMonkey/EverythingCLI/README.md

 # Todo

   * A lot of clean up and re-organization.
+  * Review [SAL website](http://sai.msu.su/sal/) and apps from that site to this project.
+Possibly create new Science.md category.
+  * Research implementation of Bib Tex for bibliography and add to Education.md.
   * Have at least one significant GUI app for each task.
   * Remove/replace abandoned or legacy apps.
   * Validate all link work.